-This procedure covers the determination of plastic fines in accordance with AASHTO T 176-02.
+This procedure covers the determination of plastic fines in accordance with AASHTO T 176-22.
 It serves as a rapid test to show the relative proportion of fine dust or clay-like materials in fine aggregates (FA) and soils.

-See AASHTO T 176 for a detailed listing of sand equivalent apparatus.
-Note that the siphon tube and blow tube may be glass or stainless steel as well as copper.

-- Graduated plastic cylinder. - Rubber stopper. - Irrigator tube. - Weighted foot assembly: Having a mass of 1000 ±5g.
+- See AASHTO T 176 for a detailed listing of sand equivalent apparatus.
+Note that the siphon tube and blow tube may be glass or stainless steel as well as copper. - Graduated plastic cylinder. - Rubber stopper. - Irrigator tube. - Weighted foot assembly: Having a mass of 1000 ±5g.
 There are two models of the weighted foot assembly.
 The older model has a guide cap that fits over the upper end of the graduated cylinder and centers the rod in the cylinder.
 It is read using a slot in the centering screws.
-The newer model has a sand-reading indicator 254 mm (10 in.) above this point and is preferred for testing clay-like materials. - Bottle: clean, glass or plastic, of sufficient size to hold working solution - Siphon assembly: The siphon assembly will be fitted to a 4 L (1 gal.) bottle of working calcium chloride solution placed on a shelf 915 ±25 mm (36 ±1 in.) above the work surface. - Measuring can: With a capacity of $85 \pm 5 \text{ mL} (3 \text{ oz.})$ . - Funnel: With a wide-mouth for transferring sample into the graduated cylinder. - Quartering cloth: 600 mm (2 ft.) square nonabsorbent cloth, such as plastic or oilcloth. - Mechanical splitter: See the FOP for AASHTO R 76. - Strike-off bar: A straightedge or spatula. - Clock or watch reading in minutes and seconds. - Manually-operated sand equivalent shaker: Capable of producing an oscillating motion at a rate of 100 complete cycles in 45 ±5 seconds, with a hand assisted half stroke length of 127 ±5 mm (5 ±0.2 in.).
+The newer model has a sand-reading indicator 254 mm (10 in.) above this point and is preferred for testing clay-like materials. - Bottle: clean, glass or plastic, of sufficient size to hold working solution - Siphon assembly: The siphon assembly will be fitted to a 4 L (1 gal.) bottle of working calcium chloride solution placed on a shelf 915 ±25 mm (36 ±1 in.) above the work surface. - Measuring can: With a capacity of $85 \pm 5 \text{ mL} (3 \text{ oz.})$. - Balance or scale: Capacity sufficient for sample mass, accurate to 0.1 percent of the sample mass or readable to 0.1 g and meeting the requirements of AASHTO M 231. - Funnel: With a wide mouth for transferring sample into the graduated cylinder. - Quartering cloth: 600 mm (2 ft.) square nonabsorbent cloth, such as plastic or oilcloth. - Mechanical splitter: See the FOP for AASHTO R 76. - Strike-off bar: A straightedge or spatula. - Clock or watch reading in minutes and seconds. - Manual shaker: A manually operated sand equivalent shaker capable of producing an oscillating motion at a rate of 100 complete cycles in 45 ±5 seconds, with a hand assisted half stroke length of 127 ±5 mm (5 ±0.2 in.).
 It may be held stable by hand during the shaking operation.
-It is recommended that this shaker be fastened securely to a firm and level mount, by bolts or clamps, if a large number of determinations are to be made. - Mechanical shaker: See AASHTO T 176 for equipment and procedure. - Oven: Capable of maintaining a temperature of $110 \pm 5^{\circ}$ C ( $230 \pm 9^{\circ}$ F). - Thermometer: Calibrated liquid-in-glass or electronic digital type designed for total immersion and accurate to 0.1°C (0.2°F).
+It is recommended that this shaker be fastened securely to a firm and level mount, by bolts or clamps, if many determinations are to be made. - Mechanical shaker: See AASHTO T 176 for equipment and procedure. - Oven: Capable of maintaining a temperature of $110 \pm 5^{\circ}$ C ($230 \pm 9^{\circ}$ F). - Thermometer: Calibrated liquid-in-glass or electronic digital type designed for total immersion and accurate to 0.1°C (0.2°F).